albertogonzalezm/albertogonzalezm/README.md

 ## <p align="center"><img src="https://media.tenor.com/mGgWY8RkgYMAAAAC/hello-world.gif" width=60%/></p>

 <p align="center" >
-    Welcome to my Github page! my name is <strong>Alberto Gonzalez</strong>.
-I am a 22 year old self taught student, my goal is to be a professional back end.
+    Welcome to my Github page! my name is <strong>Alberto Gonzalez</strong>, my goal is to be a professional fullstack developer.
 I characterize myself for having demanding objectives, which drive me to improve myself and achieve the results that I propose.
 I am adaptable to changes and novelties that occur in the work environment, and I am willing to constantly learn and update my knowledge.
   <br/>
 </p>